cberes/private-proxy/README.md

 ### HTTP version

 The server always responds with a version of `HTTP/1.1`.
 However, it could easily read the version from incoming requests and include the same version in responses.
 I don't know what the proper behavior is for this.

-### Giphy client

-I included a client for Giphy.
-Because it wasn't part of the coding task, it's a quick-and-dirty extension of an [example client](https://docs.oracle.com/javase/10/security/sample-code-illustrating-secure-socket-connection-client-and-server.htm).

 ## Next steps